-Climate change is happening now, and even accelerating, but a path to reversing it is possible.
-Solutions are available, and transitioning off fossil fuel is ours if we want it.
-By creating and sharing a vision for a transition that is fair and equitable for all in Vermont, 350VT is confronting the dependency on fossil fuels and the assumption of endless power.
+Climate change is happening, but a path to reversing it is possible.
+Solutions are available, and transitioning off fossil fuel is a choice we can make.
+By creating and sharing a vision for a transition that is fair and equitable for all in Vermont, 350VT is confronting fossil fuel dependence and the assumption of endless power.
 Advocates are organizing and supporting grassroots solutions in neighborhoods, communities, and towns.
 Together, we can remove the barriers to progress.
 We can nurture and spread Vermont’s unique innovations and home-grown solutions, remaking our lives and livelihoods in right relation with the land, the water, and each other.

 The Regenerate New Solutions Campaign is about identifying and removing barriers to the transition to a fossil fuel free society by organizing support for local initiatives and grassroots solutions such as co-ops, co-housing, community solar, solar buying clubs, community transport, CSAs, electric bicycles, and regenerative ag.

 The first phase of this campaign focused on passing Climate Solution Resolutions around the state and amplify the need for local solutions.
 The second phase of the campaign focuses on implementing these solutions at the town and municipal level.

 Over two years, from 2018-2019, 350VT led a campaign to pass local Climate Solutions Resolutions.
 To date, 55 Vermont towns have voted in support of the 350VT supported Resolution.
 The resolutions were a significant step in pressuring lawmakers to take bold climate action.
 They also called for towns to work on local solutions to reduce emissions, improve efficiency, and transition away from fossil fuels.
 To learn more about this campaign and view climate resoluion success stories please click here.